 The Filecoin network is built on the basis of IPFS (InterPlanetary File System, “interplanetary file system”) - a distributed data storage system.
 IPFS unites a network of peer-to-peer nodes, each of which stores only a part of the shared files of the entire system.
 Thus, IPFS provides data storage, and the Filecoin network allows you to rent free space on the computer's hard disk in exchange for a fee in FIL.
 At the same time, IPFS allows you not to be afraid of censorship: downloaded files cannot be deleted from the network, and a site running on the basis of this system cannot be closed.
 Several algorithms are used to ensure consensus.
 Proof-of-Replication guarantees proof that a certain number of copies of a particular document are located on physical media.
 Proof-of-Spacetime together with the previous algorithm makes it possible to determine the storage period of each data segment, for which tokens are awarded.
 The project provides access to smart contracts.
 Customers can independently set the necessary data storage conditions, which will ensure competition among the owners of the space.
 Three parties are included in the Filecoin system: clients, custodian miners and recipient miners.
 Clients place an application for storage at a specified price with a certain replication factor on the on-chain storage Market.
+Article from platform cryptodefix.com.
 There they make a deal with the custodian miners and provide him with their hashed data for a reward.
-Article from project cryptodefix.com.
 Storage miners place files in free sectors of the hard disk, which is fixed in the blockchain (allocation table) with the provision of private keys to the files to the client.
 Miners deposit a deposit into the system, which they can lose when the Internet connection is broken, if they are unable to confirm data storage.
 To get the data back, the client places an application on the off-chain receiving market (Retrieval Market) and makes a deal with the miner recipient, who returns the data for a fee.
 Recipient miners can also be custodian miners at the same time.
 In addition, they can deliver data not only in the Filecoin network: it is allowed to place offers for free or paid data delivery from IPFS on the receiving market.

 The main difference between the architecture of building the Filecoin cryptocurrency network from most analogues is the presence of two types of nodes: Storage Nodes and Retrieval Nodes.